guzzle/guzzle/docs/clients.rst

 ------------------------------

 When sending requests in parallel, the request/response/error lifecycle must be handled asynchronously.
-This means that you give the ``sendAll()`` method multiple requests and handle the response or errors that is associated with the request using event callbacks.
+This means that you give the Pool multiple requests and handle the response or errors that is associated with the request using event callbacks.

 .. code-block:: php

+    use GuzzleHttp\Pool;
     use GuzzleHttp\Event\ErrorEvent;

-    $client->sendAll($requests, [
+    Pool::send($client, $requests, [
         'complete' => function (CompleteEvent $event) {
             echo 'Completed request to ' . $event->getRequest()->getUrl() . "\n";
             echo 'Response: ' . $event->getResponse()->getBody() . "\n\n";